 Achievements to date

 There has been intense engagement with the local stakeholders, authorities and communities over the last few years, to introduce the concept of rewilding and create support for the initiative in the region.
 All the work in this area concentrated on the preparations to start building up a free-roaming population of European bison in the Tarcu Mountains Natura 2000 area.
-28 bison now roam in the area.
+More then 30 bison now roam in the area.

-- The rewilding area is part of the (larger) ”South Western Carpathians Wilderness Area project”, run by WWF Romania and covering 11 protected areas in total, plus some surrounding land inbetween.
-In 2013, that project received a large grant from the Swiss Cohesion Funds, so there is good scope for further expansion over time also for the rewilding activities.
+- The rewilding area is part of the (larger) ”South Western Carpathians Wilderness Area project”, run by WWF Romania and covering 11 protected areas and some surrounding land in between.
+In 2013, that project received a grant from the Swiss Cohesion Fund, so there is good scope for further expansion over time also for the rewilding activities.

-- During this first year, the Southern Carpathians team has concentrated a lot on creating a support base for the rewilding concept in the area, through a series of meetings with local people, and meeting local and central decision makers, other stakeholders and carrying out feasibility studies, GIS mapping and planning.
+- During 2013, the Southern Carpathians team has concentrated a lot on creating a support base for the rewilding concept in the area, through a series of meetings with local people, and meeting local and central decision makers, other stakeholders and carrying out feasibility studies, GIS mapping and planning.

-- A set of draft guidelines have been developed and submitted to the Romanian government about management of forest reserve areas that become affected by bark beetle outbreaks, seeing it as a key natural process and suggesting a non-intervention policy for it.
+- A set of draft guidelines have been developed and submitted to the Romanian government about the management of forest reserve areas that become affected by bark beetle outbreaks.
+Bark beetle outbreaks are considered a key natural process and we therefore recommend a non-intervention policy for it.

 - Potential boundaries and zoning (core, buffer & transition areas) of key wilderness areas identified and mapped (GIS) within the larger rewilding area.
 The first core rewilding area has been defined, centred in the Tarcu Mountains Natura 2000 site.

 - Managers of hunting areas, game and forest managers have been approached about starting up non-intervention management measures (e.g. creation of no-take zones when it comes to hunting).
 The first no-take zone will be created in Armenis municipality, related to the bison reintroduction.